Other than playing casually, if you play formal chess games then you may have heard about ‘Illegal moves’.

-As per article 7.5.2, If a player presses the clock after the pawn reaches the end of the board, (on the square of promotion) but not replaces the pawn with a new piece then it is considered to be an illegal move.
+As per article 7.5.2, If a player presses the clock after the pawn reaches the end of the board, (on the square of promotion) but does not replace the pawn with a new piece then it is considered to be an illegal move.

 Now, as per article 7.5.3, If the player makes a move without pressing the clock then it is an illegal move.

-Also read my article: Why Do Chess Players Hit The Clock?
-(Explained) to know ore about chess clocks and standard chess clock rules.
+Also, read my article: Why Do Chess Players Hit The Clock?
+(Explained)to know more about chess clocks and standard chess clock rules.